The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 Capital Decision Control Infrastructure

-One of the most significant applications of Precision AI is within capital allocation environments.
+One of the most powerful applications of Precision AI is in capital allocation.

 FRIDA and Neuro Precision AI

-The next generation of enterprise AI will not operate like static software.
+The next generation of enterprise AI won’t behave like static software.

 Why This Market Will Grow Rapidly